travis-ci/docs-travis-ci-com/user/deployment-v2/providers/gcs.md

 See the [full documentation on Google Cloud](https://cloud.google.com/storage/docs/reference-headers#xgoogacl).

-### HTTP cache control
+## HTTP cache control

 GCS uploads can optionally set the `Cache-Control` HTTP header.

-Set HTTP header `Cache-Control` to suggest that the browser cache the file.
+Set the HTTP header `Cache-Control` to suggest that the browser cache the file.

 ```yaml
 deploy: